Ordered Reliability Bits Guessing Random Additive Noise Decoding: Performance and Complexity Evaluation

-Up to now the simulations have demonstrated the effectiveness of the multi-line ORBGRAND in maintaining its performance advantage over the state-of-art CA-SCL decoders.
-In the next step we evaluate the influence of complexity control methods, which can bring significant advantages for ORBGRAND in practical implementations, on performance.
+Finally, we evaluate the impact of complexity control methods, which can bring significant advantages for ORBGRAND in practical implementations, on performance.
 An example complexity control measure is to have $J_{i-1}$ in Eq. (\ref{eq:wu_i}) be an integer multiple of $\beta_i$.
 As discussed in Section \ref{sub:fullORB}, the advantage is that Algorithm \ref{alg:phm} is no longer needed, improving the efficiency of Algorithm \ref{alg:split}.
 As shown in Fig. \ref{fig:polar_256_234_js}, Fig. \ref{fig:polar_512_490_js} and Fig. \ref{fig:polar_1024_1002_js}, with the factor of $J_{i-1}/ \beta_i$ joined in, there is trivial change of performance between decoders with corresponding segmentation, demonstrating the robustness of ORBGRAND.